 2. Resolve Pain-Points and Offer Value

-It always helps if you can get to the root of pain-points that your app users are facing and bring out viable solutions.
+It always helps if you can get to the root of the pain points that your app users are facing and bring out viable solutions.
 When you offer value, it creates an experience for the specific user group that spells profitability and user retention.

 3. Build a valuable product

-The equation with a useful product is always simple—the more value your app is providing, the more the users will want to stay and pay.
+The equation with a useful product is always simple—the more value your app provides, the more the users will want to stay and pay.

 The heart of your mobile app is quite apparent then—the value that it offers to app users.
 The strategies will work only if your app is good enough.